openfifth/koha-plugin-wscc-oracle/docs/income/income_report.md

   - We should not hard code these if possible, instead opting to use the additional fields options to add them to the library definitions (branches table)

-- The subjective, subanalysis and VAT code are derived from the item type.
+- The subjective, subanalysis and VAT code are derived from the debit type.
 - Expected VAT Codes are STANDARD, ZERO, OUT OF SCOPE
 - Payment types will be defined as:
   | CODE | Description |